Tuesday, July 31, 2012

 This dream is so fun, I had to share it!

-I'm not familiar with Indian mysticism to comment on any sort of significance related to dreaming of being an elephant, nor am I entirely comfortable in the idea of associating a deeper or more significant meaning to a simple dream, but I will admit that this is a very happy dream.
-I feel so peaceful and celebratory, like everyone's let their hair down - and agendas at the door - and are just celebrating being alive.
+This is a very happy dream.
+I feel peaceful and celebratory, like everyone's let their hair down - agendas left at the door - and all are celebrating being alive.

 I Googled "Happy Dancing Hindu Elephant God"